 Review of symptoms seeks symptoms of causative disorders, particularly symptoms of autonomic insufficiency such as visual impairment (due to mydriasis and loss of accommodation), incontinence or urinary retention, constipation, heat intolerance (due to impaired sweating), and erectile dysfunction.
 Other important symptoms include tremor, rigidity, and difficulty walking (Parkinson disease, multiple system atrophy); weakness and fatigue (adrenal insufficiency, anemia); and black, tarry stool (GI hemorrhage).
 Other symptoms of neurologic and cardiovascular disorders and cancer are noted.

 Past medical history should identify known potential causes, including diabetes, Parkinson disease, and cancer (ie, causing a paraneoplastic syndrome).
-The drug profile should be reviewed for offending prescription drugs (see see Causes of Orthostatic Hypotension), particularly antihypertensives and nitrates.
+The drug profile should be reviewed for offending prescription drugs (see Table 4: Causes of Orthostatic Hypotension), particularly antihypertensives and nitrates.
 A family history of orthostatic symptoms suggests possible familial dysautonomia.

 BP and heart rate are measured after 5 min supine and at 1 and 3 min after standing; patients unable to stand may be assessed while sitting upright.
 Hypotension without a compensatory increase in heart rate (< 10 beats/min) suggests autonomic impairment.
 Marked increase (to > 100 beats/min or by > 30 beats/min) suggests hypovolemia or, if symptoms develop without hypotension, POTS.

 The skin and mucosae are inspected for signs of dehydration and for pigment changes suggestive of Addison disease (eg, hyperpigmented areas, vitiligo).
 A rectal examination is done to detect GI bleeding.